gbv/github-webhook-handler/README.md

 }
 ```

+- `port` is the express port the server will be running on.
+- `secret` is the secret configured in the GitHub webook.
+- `ref` is the full Git ref that was pushed (optional).

-`port` is the express port the server will be running on. `secret` is the secret configured in the GitHub webook. `webhooks` is an array of objects with the properties `path` (absolute path of the project folder), `repository` (name of the repository on GitHub), and `command` (command which to run in the project folder, e.g. `git pull`).
-A webhook can also have a separate GitHub `secret` configured to override the global secret.
+- `webhooks` is an array of objects with the properties
+  - `path` (absolute path of the project folder),
+  - `repository` (name of the repository on GitHub), and
+  - `command` (command which to run in the project folder, e.g. `git pull`).
+  - A webhook can also have a separate GitHub `secret` configured to override the global secret.
+  - A webhook can also have a separate `ref` property configured to override the global `ref`.